ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

 ![](Final_Project_Submission_files/figure-markdown_strict/ca%20map%20with%20station%20locations-1.png)

-##### I can see that there are a few counties that have two stations reporting.
+##### You can see from the legend that this map is showing average counts of days with extreme temperature for each town.
+It shows that the further south in California the cities are located, the higher the instances of extreme temperatures.
+Also, many of these locations are closer to the valley floor and have typically hotter temperatres on average than selected locations along the coast or in the foothills.
+The map is slightly skewed because I minimally manipulated its size to match the data points true locations more accurately, as when initially plotted two costal points were located in the Pacific Ocean.
+Though it looks a little strange, I felt that this was an insignificant manipulation because it still accurately shows a general geographical trend of southern regions having more instances of extreme temperatues.
+I can also see that there are a few locations that have two stations reporting data.
 I tried to resolve this error earlier but I am not sure how to fix this with another method.
-It is showing that the further south in California the cities are located, the higher the instances of extreme temperatures.
-Also, many of these locations are closer to the valley floor and have typically hotter temperatres on average than locations along the coast or in the foothills.
-The map is slightly skewed because I manipulated its size to match the data points more accurately, as initially two costal points were located in the Pacific Ocean.
-Though it looks a little strange, I felt that this wasn’t an innacurate manipulation because it still accurately shows a general geographical trend of southern regions having more instances of extreme temperatues.

 #### **Linear Regression and Causality**